Cassandra McClure is a professional makeup artist and clean beauty expert. We interviewed Cassandra about why clean beauty is so important to her.

 Also, If I don’t love the brand inside and out, then you won’t hear about them on my show.
 The authenticity has shown through and now we’re in the top 1% of podcasts!

 Good for you!
 Just be careful and remember the cosmetic industry is still not yet regulated.
-Even if a product seems “clean,” there is no law that requires a company to list all ingredients and there is no company double checking those ingredients.
+Even if a product seems “clean,” there is no law that requires a company to list all ingredients and there is no company double-checking those ingredients.
 Because of this, there’s a lot of “greenwashing” that goes on in the beauty industry.
-It’s on you to do your research or find resources like the Clean Beauty Index that will do the research for you.
+It’s on you to do your research or find resources like the Good Face Index that will do the research for you.

 There’s so much marketing out there that will entice, confuse, and frustrate you because companies want to profit off the clean beauty movement.
 My advice is to stick to the local, honest, and ethical brands.
 If the company is a Certified B Corp, you’re off to a good start.
 My favorite go-to brand is Beautycounter.
 My celebrity clients love it, and so do I!